alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-plants-seeds-bulbs-and-wood.markdown

 You can [apply for a 50% discount](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/515921/form-phe3.pdf) for the first £500 of APHA services in a financial year if both the following apply:

 * you're not registered for VAT
-* your certified exports were worth less £5,000 in the last financial year
+* your certified exports were worth less than £5,000 in the last financial year

 ##Exporting timber or wood
 {:#timber}